FRC4048/FRC2025_Java/workflows/CONTRIBUTING.md

 # How to contribute

-This project is a small project to program the robot for the FRC team "Redshift" residing in Westborough, MA, referred to as "Redshift" throughout this document.
-This project is limited to current members of Redshift who are the only ones allowed to contribute by proposing features, finding bugs, or fixing  mistakes.
+This is a small project to program the Redshift robot team in Westborough, MA.
+Only current members can propose features, report bugs, or fix mistakes.
+Here are guidelines to streamline contributions and avoid unnecessary work or disappointment.

-To make it as easy as possible for you to contribute and for us to keep an overview, here are a few guidelines that should help us avoid unnecessary work or disappointment.
-Of course, this document is subject to discussion, so please [create an issue](https://github.com/FRC4048/FRC2025_Java/issues/new?template=Blank+issue) or a pull request if you find a way to improve it!

 ## Prerequisites
    For your branch to be accepted as a pull request, you must: